Colin Woodroffe

-Colin David Woodroffe is an Australasian geographer and coastal geomorphologist currently serving as professorial fellow at the University of Wollongong.
+Colin David Woodroffe is a British-born Australasian geographer and coastal geomorphologist currently serving as professorial fellow at the University of Wollongong, having previously taught at Sheffield and Auckland.
 He is the coordinator of the GeoQuEST Research Centre.

+He left his native England to study tropical coasts around the world, later spending five years at ANU's North Australia Research Unit in Darwin studying the environmental history of tidal rivers in the Kakadu region.
+In 1988, he became a faculty member at the University of Wollongong.
 His international research focuses on the morphology, stratigraphy and sedimentary dynamics of tropical and subtropical coasts, and the application of Geographical Information Systems (GIS) to the study of processes and change in the coastal zone.